eafit-apolo/apolo-users/docs/source/software/applications/lammps/lammps-22Aug2018/index.rst

 ------------

 The following procedure will compile LAMMPS as an executable, using the Intel MPI implementation and MKL as the Linear Algebra Library.
-The compilation options are described in :bash:`src/MAKE/OPTIONS/Makefile.intel_cpu_intelmpi`

 #.
 Load the necessary modules for compiling LAMMPS